-With it’s typical Italian sporty styling (more about this in a second) and those telescopic forks it really does look nice and mean - not something you can normally say about a scooter aesthetics.
+With its typical Italian sporty styling (more about this in a second) and those telescopic forks, it really does look nice and mean - not something you can normally say about a scooter's aesthetics.
 It is the type of scooter you’d be proud to park up, and even happier returning to.

-So onto those Italian looks, well this is thanks to Longjia (the Chinese factory who produce the Diablo) working in conjunction with sports scooter aficionados Italjet.
+So onto those Italian looks, well this is thanks to Longjia (the Chinese factory that produces the Diablo) working in conjunction with sports scooter aficionados Italjet.
 The Diablo was designed to be the new Italjet Formula, Longjia though had the bike available for other brands to take on as well and lo and behold we now have the Lexmoto Diablo EFI.

-2019 has seen Lexmoto bring in an additional two colourways too, which include black/grey and black/orange options so further colours options to take your fancy.
+2019 has seen Lexmoto bring in an additional two colourways too, which include black/grey and black/orange options so there are further colour options to take your fancy.

 The Diablo packs a 6.5kw electronic fuel injection engine which is currently Lexmoto’s most powerful motor in their scooter range.
 Now when you compare this to some of its rivals, it is fair to say this little devil is a little bit down on fire power - though does it really matter?

-This little scooter with small wheels and short wheelbase is designed with town and cities in mind, so not exactly designed with land speed records in mind.
-The engine is nice and smooth and it accelerates to 40mph relatively quickly, anything on top of this tends to be a bit slow, but it remains nice and stable.
+This little scooter with small wheels and short wheelbase is designed with town and cities in mind, so not exactly designed for land speed records.
+The engine is nice and smooth and accelerates to 40mph relatively quickly, anything on top of this tends to be a bit slow, but it remains nice and stable.

 You can have reassurance in the engine, it is quite popular in the scooter scene with the likes of the Scomadi TL 125 and Royal Alloy GT & GPs all having used the same engine.

-It is light, extremely nimble, comfortable and as yet hasn’t failed to put a smile on my face.
-I may be on the small side at 5’ 6” and not the heaviest at under 12 stone, but Alex who is a giant compared to me at 6’ 4” has had a few blasts on the Diablo and loves it too.
-OK it feels a little bit small and tight at times, but it still rides surprisingly well, and always left Alex smiling too, so even those of a taller stature will likely love riding this scooter.
+Now for me, the riding position feels a little bit small and tight at times, but it still rides surprisingly well and always left Alex smiling too, so even those of a taller stature will likely love riding this scooter.

-So to summarise, Lexmoto have available an affordable and very stylish scooter which would be loved by newbies to the biking world or seasoned commuters alike.
+To summarise, Lexmoto has available an affordable and very stylish scooter that would be loved by newbies to the biking world or seasoned commuters alike.

 Performance wise it is everything you’d expect from a small scooter, lacking a tiny bit on the top end but unless you are doing lots of driving on fast roads, I don’t think that would bother you.

-Some people are soon put off with Chinese produced scooters and motorbikes, but nothing from my time with the Diablo has come across cheap or bad quality in fact it seems pretty much spot on.
-The engine seems nice and smooth with no issues at all, the bodywork looks great and all lined up as it should be.
-No signs of bad paintwork or misaligned panels – it all looks rather smart.
+Some people are soon put off by Chinese-produced scooters and motorbikes, but nothing from my time with the Diablo has come across as cheap or bad quality, in fact, it seems pretty much spot on.
+The engine seems nice and smooth with no issues at all and the bodywork looks great and all lined up as it should be.
+There are no signs of bad paintwork or misaligned panels – it all looks rather smart.